-Why this proxy was used:

-According to the regulations, this education is inclusive.
-It can therefore be assumed that pupils are in mainstream classes, in almost all cases, for 100% of the time.

-Difficulties in using any proxy:

-In some cases, such as autism spectrum disorders, integration is gradual and eventually reaches 100% integration, which is the objective of the law.
+Why this proxy was used According to the regulations, this schooling is inclusive.
+Therefore, it can be considered pupils are in the mainstream class, in almost all cases, for 100% of their time.
+Difficulties in using any proxy In some cases, such as autism spectrum disorders, integration is gradual and eventually reaches 100% integration, which is the objective of the law.
 However, this situation is not considered significant.

-Detailed description of what is meant by 'out of formal education' within the country's data collection

-The 2011 International Standard Classification of Education (ISCED) defines Formal Education as follows:

-[...] education that is institutionalised, intentional and planned through public organizations and recognised private bodies and, - in their totality - constitute the formal education system of a country.
+Detailed description of what is meant by 'out of formal education' within the country's data collection The 2011 International Standard Classification of Education (ISCED) defines Formal Education as follows: [...] education that is institutionalised, intentional and planned through public organizations and recognised private bodies and, - in their totality - constitute the formal education system of a country.
 Formal education programmes are thus recognised as such by the relevant national education or equivalent authorities, e.g. any other institution in cooperation with the national or sub-national educational authorities.
 Formal education consists mostly of initial education [...]
 Vocational education, special needs education and some parts of adult education are often recognised as being part of the formal education system.
 Qualifications from formal education are by definition recognised and, therefore, are within the scope of ISCED.
 Institutionalised education occurs when an organization provides structured educational arrangements, such as student-teacher relationships and/or interactions, that are specially designed for education and learning (United Nations Educational, Scientific and Cultural Organization and UNESCO Institute for Statistics, 2011, International Standard Classification of Education ISCED 2011, p.
 11).

-Information on pupils considered out of education (i.e. those not in formal education as per the ISCED definition):

-Children are legally entitled to receive formal education from the age of 6 to 16.
+Information on pupils considered out of education (i.e. those not in formal education as per the ISCED definition) The national definitions are in accordance with ISCED 2011.
+In any case, children are legally entitled to receive formal education from the ages of 6 to 16.
+Country definitions of formal, non-formal and informal education Children are legally entitled to receive formal education from the ages of 6 to 16.
 The number of children out of education is close to zero.

-Country definitions of formal, non-formal and informal education:

-Children are legally entitled to receive formal education from the age of 6 to 16.
-The number of children out of education is close to zero.

-Sources of data from non-educational sectors - i.e. social, justice, health:

-All of these pupils are enrolled in schools and have been counted.

-Provision of data on private sector education

-The data collection covers all sectors of education, including numbers for the pupil population in the private sector.

-Private sector education in the country:

-Private schools are those whose owner is a private institution, company or person.
+Sources of data from non-educational sectors - i.e. social, justice, health All of these pupils are enrolled in formal schools.
+There is not any kind of provision outside the educational framework.
+Provision of data on private sector education The data collection covers all sectors of education, including numbers for the pupil population in the private sector.
+Private sector education in the country Private schools are those which are controlled and managed by a non-governmental organisation or person, or whose governing board mostly consists of members not selected by a public agency.
+Pupil population counted for each relevant question All pupils have been counted.

+Specific issues with providing data on private education and how these have been overcome in the data collection There is no specific issue with data on private education.
 Data from the private sector has been covered to the same extent as that from the public sector.

-Pupil population counted for each relevant question:

-All pupils have been counted.

-Specific issues with providing data on private education and how these have been overcome in the data collection:

-Data from the private sector has been covered to the same extent as that from the public sector.
+Pupil age ranges Usual pupil age ranges in the country at ISCED level 1: 6 to 11 Usual pupil age ranges in the country at ISCED level 2: 12 to 14